gXLg/gXLg/README.md

 I am known as `Kemuri Senpai`, `gXLg`, `GamerXL` or `/dev/null`.
 My real name is `Dima`.

+Once I will disappear in /dev/null, but I will forever stay in /dev/mem.

 #### Languages
 - Russian 🇷🇺 My mother's language
 - English 🇬🇧